pgbouncer/pgbouncer/doc/config.md

 If the value begins with `/`, then a Unix socket in the file-system namespace is used.
 If the value begins with `@`, then a Unix socket in the abstract namespace is used.

+A comma-separated list of host names or addresses can be specified.
+In that case, connections are made in a round-robin manner.
+(If a host list contains host names that in turn resolve via DNS to multiple addresses, the round-robin systems operate independently.
+This is an implementation dependency that is subject to change.)
+Note that in a list, all hosts must be available at all times: There are no mechanisms to skip unreachable hosts or to select only available hosts from a list or similar.
+(This is different from what a host list in libpq means.)
+Also note that this only affects how the destinations of new connections are chosen.
+See also the setting `server_round_robin` for how clients are assigned to already established server connections.

+Examples:

+	host=localhost
+	host=127.0.0.1
+	host=2001:0db8:85a3:0000:0000:8a2e:0370:7334
+	host=/var/run/postgresql
+	host=192.168.0.1,192.168.0.2,192.168.0.3

 Default: not set, meaning to use a Unix socket